NCAR/DART/docs/pages/Getting_Started.md

 a model, which is why they are called the "model state."

-:dart: *NOTE*: we view the "model state" as the minimum amount of information necessary to restart the model.
+:dart: *NOTE*: we view the "model state" as the minimum amount of information necessary to restart the model for a new forecast.

 At any particular time step there may be *m* **observations** available.
 These observations are assumed to relate to the model state and provide "real world" checks against the model forecast.
-A "forward operator," represented in the above diagram by *h*, is an relationship that computes what an observation is most likely to be given a model state.
+A "forward operator," represented in the above diagram by *h*, is a relationship that computes what an observation is most likely to be given a model state.
 In other words, *h* maps between **x**<sub>i</sub> and **y**<sub>j</sub>, giving the "expected observation" of the *j*<sup>th</sup> observation given the *i*<sup>th</sup>